-It’s one week until Tom’s Inaugural Speech!
-He will be talking about what makes the Crowther Lab unique, the work of the incredible scientists working together in it, and the impact we hope to have on combatting the issues around the climate.
+It’s one week until Tom’s Inaugural Speech on February 20, 2018!
+He will be talking about what makes the Crowther Lab unique, the work of the incredible scientists working together in the lab, and the impact we hope to have on combatting the issues around the climate.

 While we want as many people as possible to come, it’s understandable that you may not want to if you have no idea who Tom is.
 So, here’s a brief blog through Tom’s background to get to know him a little better.

 3 things you might not know about Tom:

 - He has played Andy Murray in tennis.

 - He had a stroke when he was 27.